owen-melville/photo-reactor/README.md

 <img src="https://github.com/user-attachments/assets/530b5e00-fb60-4061-bba2-5d57997112f3" width="200"/>

+<i>Congratulations, you have created your Fan Holder which is used to cool the reactor </i>

   3. Using the same technique as in Step 3a - 7, use solder seal connectors to extend the length of the fan wires by attaching them to pre-crimped wires, then carefully insert the pre-crimped wires into the connector head.
 Alternatively, if you have a pre-wired connector with 4 wire leads, you can use that instead.

 <img src="https://github.com/user-attachments/assets/ca9832b9-e13d-449d-b706-0cea9f68d433" width="400"/>